-So, we watched this movie prior to its release, but because of issues (relating to our epic plans for world domination!), we’ve been delayed a fair bit.
+We watched this movie prior to its release, but because of issues (relating to our epic plans for world domination!), we’ve been delayed by a fair bit.
 Now, we aim to leave this review spoiler-free as much as we can.
 To my own credit, I haven’t spoilt this movie to anyone yet, and I intend to continue that trend.

 Picking up from after the events of X Men: Days of Future Past, this movie shows us the world that the Wolverine, Professor X, Magneto, and all their ilk brought into existence after “saving” everyone from the world shown in the last movie.

 Just to recap, the timeline, according to the latest sequence of events from Wolverine’s perspective, is this:

 - X-Men: Apocalypse